 In January 2020, Fabian Littau made the jump from an internal role in classic industry to consulting and he can now grow with us, and especially with our customers.
 For it’s precisely in times like the current Covid19 crisis that digitalization projects are becoming ever more important.
 His experience helps him understand our customers correctly and make them fit for the future with regard to digitalization.
-Fabian tells us how all this works in an interview.
+Fabian tells us how all this works and depicts scenes from his everyday life of a project manager in this interview.

 Before your change to valantic, you held an internal role in classic industry.
 For us, it would be exciting to hear what you think the differences are and how your initial experiences as an external consultant have been.